TahirReyaz/movielist-backend/README.md

 - Crypto for hashing passwords
 - Uses express for the server
 - Uses Mongodb and mongoose for database
-- TMDB for details of movies and shows
+- TMDB API for details of movies and shows
 - Firebase for storing images

 ## Installation notes